RamG-NWBC/RG-NWFT/Kickstarter a crowdfunding platform.md

 Kickstarter may want to consider based on current market trends:

 1. Metaverse: Kickstarter can take entertainment to the  Metaverse by funding new engagements in Augmented Reality/Virtual Reality space.
-This is currently a unexplored horizon.
+This is currently a untapped horizon with great potential.
+In fact Kickstarter project Occulus was acquired by Facebook/Meta and major part of their Meta offering.

 2. Alternative financing options: As the crowdfunding industry continues to evolve, there may be opportunities for Kickstarter to explore alternative financing options, such as equity crowdfunding or revenue-based financing.